gideon-maina/Whisper-to-InfluxDB/README.md

 How it works
 ============
-InfluxDB supports the graphite inout protocol and can be enabled in the InfluxDB config.
+InfluxDB supports the graphite input protocol and can be enabled in the InfluxDB config.
 Here is a section of the influxdb.conf, showing how graphite input can be accepted
 ```bash
 ...